Tenants' rights and responsibilites

 Being a tenant comes with certain obligations.
 The tenancy agreement you signed before moving into the property will provide detailed information about your obligations, as well as those of the landlord.

-There are different types of tenancy agreement, the most common being the Assured Shorthold Tenancy (AST).
-Your tenancy will be an AST if all of the criteria are met:
+There are different types of tenancy agreements, the most common being the Assured Shorthold Tenancy (AST).
+Your tenancy will be an AST if all the criteria are met:

 - Your tenancy started on or after 15th January 1989